vitejs/vite-plugin-react-swc/README.md

 ## Caveats

-This plugin is only used in development and aims to be kept simple to enable good performances and be transpiler agnostic.
+This plugin has limited options to enable good performances and be transpiler agnostic.
 Here is the list of non-configurable options that impact runtime behaviour:

 - [useDefineForClassFields](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#the-usedefineforclassfields-flag-and-the-declare-property-modifier) is always activated, as this matches the current ECMAScript spec
 - `jsx runtime` is always `automatic`